 The biggest landlord pain point, based on our surveys, is non-payment of rent.
 While a credit report is a great measure of a prospective renter’s financial history, it is important to verify employment and income.
 The landlord needs to be confident that the prospective tenant has the means to pay the rent.
 To that end, running an Income Insights report can determine if the potential renter’s self-reported income needs further verification by analyzing the applicant’s credit behavior and other factors.
 This can save landlord time and effort having to manually verify income as well as reduce risk.
 If the report recommends further income verification, then the landlord should consider collecting a W2 or paystub from the renter and calling their place of business to verify employment before making a leasing decision.
 Keep in mind, the industry standard for renter income is three times income to rent.

 Remember, selecting a new tenant is a business decision and it’s important to keep your emotions out of your selection.
 An easy way to do this is to consider the data you receive from the SmartMove tenant screening reports.
 By remaining objective and keeping your criteria the same for all applicants, you’re less likely to make an emotional decision that you may regret later.

 Step 5: Maintain mutual respect to retain good tenants

-Once you find a good tenant, a mutually respectful relationship will ensure the longest possible stay.
+Once you find a good tenant, a mutually respectful relationship will help to ensure the longest possible stay.
 Just as you expect them to pay their rent on time and keep the property in good shape, they expect you to keep up to date with maintenance and repairs.
-A lease agreement that outlines all your policies (number of persons in the rental, payment due date, late fees, pets, smoking, renter’s insurance requirements, etc.) will prevent misunderstandings down the line.
+A lease agreement that outlines all of your policies (number of persons in the rental, payment due date, late fees, pets, smoking regulations, renter’s insurance requirements, etc.) can help to prevent confusion and miscommunication down the line.